respawnRW/writeups/hw/flashing/README.md

 ![image](https://github.com/respawnRW/writeups/assets/163560495/f3d4a3b4-43dd-4b7a-ada9-125747b1f1cf)

-And this is what it looks like if we run again - no records are going to be found:
+And this is what it looks like if we run it again - no records are going to be found:

 ![image](https://github.com/respawnRW/writeups/assets/163560495/7d1b74af-1c80-4525-8b81-a18cd41ce3ba)

 Job done!
 As final concluding thought, need to point out that manipulating data in a flash memory using erase or program instructions carries a risk.
-Always you should create a full memory dump of the chip.
+You should always create a full memory dump of the chip.
 With a local dump of the memory, you can always restore it to its original state if needed.
 Especially if doing scripts or programatically manipulating the memory of a chip.
 Irreversible data loss is inevitable.

 Flag: `HTB{n07h1n9_15_53cu23_w17h_phy51c41_4cc355!@}`